 My Ecuadorian host family taught me a great deal about the meaning of family from the perspective of another culture.
 My experience not only altered my view of Ecuadorian culture, but it also gave me a new perspective on what family is to people of the United States.

 My last couple days in Ecuador are filled with mixed feelings.
 Initially I feel like I can’t wait to leave, but I know when we finally go I will wish to have a bit more time.
 I want to leave Ecuador not because of the country itself, because this is a great country, but because [...]

 Top 10 Things I Miss About Living in the United States 10.
 American football: Some of my friends went to a sports bar to try and watch the Bears play the Packers, but the game wasn’t on any of the channels.
 I’m sort of glad I didn’t see it, though, because it sounded painful for [...]

 I have recently discovered that there are some types of body cleansing that may require one to take a shower afterward.
 Sound like a confusing form of logic?
 Keep reading and you’ll understand.
-Last weekend half of the Augie students here in Ecuador went on a weekend trip to Saraguro, a smaller town that has [...]
+Recently, some of the Augie students here in Ecuador went on a weekend trip to Saraguro, a smaller town that has an [...]